-As depicted in the Figure 1, the joining Device, or pledge (P), in an LLN mesh can be more than one hop away from the EST server (E) and not yet authenticated into the network.
+As depicted in the Figure 1, the joining Device, or pledge (P), in an LLN mesh can be more than one hop away from the Registrar (R) and not yet authenticated into the network.

 In this situation, it can only communicate one-hop to its nearest neighbour, the Join Proxy (J) using their link-local IPv6 addresses.
-However, the Pledge (P) needs to communicate with end-to-end security with a Registrar hosting the EST server (E) to authenticate and get the relevant system/network parameters.
-If the Pledge (P) initiates a DTLS connection to the EST server whose IP address has been preconfigured, then the packets are dropped at the Join Proxy (J) since the Pledge (P) is not yet admitted to the network or there is no IP routability to Pledge (P) for any returned messages.
+However, the Pledge (P) needs to communicate with end-to-end security with a Registrar hosting the Registrar (R) to authenticate and get the relevant system/network parameters.
+If the Pledge (P) initiates a DTLS connection to the Registrar whose IP address has been preconfigured, then the packets are dropped at the Join Proxy (J) since the Pledge (P) is not yet admitted to the network or there is no IP routability to Pledge (P) for any returned messages.